This is a wonderful, natural way to take care of your skin and your body.

 On your brush you can also add other elements to enhance the exfoliation process.
 Wine was used in the Middle Ages as an exfoliant.
 With this in mind, one could also try apple cider vinegar or kombucha tea.

 Red wine vinegar, from the grocery store, works wonders.
 Just be mindful of the percentage, most stores sell 5-7%, those are great!
-If you are in Europe, or any place with a high percentage, don’t do it.
+If you are in Europe, or anyplace with a high percentage.
+Don’t do it!!
 It will burn as it says on the packaging.

-Do it first thing in the morning, when the increased blood flow will help wake you up!
+Skin Brush first thing in the morning, when the increased blood flow will help wake you up!

 Happy skin brushing, and here’s to your whole health!!